 Wait.
 Do we really need a guide to tell us which shoes work for rearfoot landing runners?
 Doesn’t that include most shoes?

-A higher heel-to-toe drop
+A high heel-to-toe drop

 A supportive rearfoot